 As nearly 3 million new college students and their families prepare to start college in the fall, now is an excellent time for parents and students to examine the financial risks of paying for college.

-Several ordinary medical conditions, not just COVID-19, create financial losses each year for students and schools.
+Several ordinary medical conditions, not just COVID-19, create financial losses for students and schools each year.

-According to 2019 data from the American College Health Association (ACHA), conditions including concussions, mono, pneumonia, and the flu greatly impact college completion.
+According to recent data from the American College Health Association (ACHA), conditions including concussions, mono, pneumonia, and the flu greatly impact college completion.

 The ACHA assessment confirms the scale and impact of health conditions on college completion.
 The calculations are based on a total of 8.16 million full-time undergraduate students attending four-year non-profit institutions.